notus-sh/documents/01 - Documents réutilisables/Écrire pour le web/en-writing-for-web.md

 ## Reading on the internet

-On a screen, the eye follows a random trajectory:
+On a screen, the eye follows a random trajectory.

-[]
-> Source – example of a study on the reading behaviours of Internet users, made possible by eye tracking techniques.

 One should therefore guide the reader with a structured text (titles, subtitles) that attracts the eye (and its heavy, sticky characteristics) and allows us to communicate the maximum amount of information at a single glance.

 We typically refer to search engines as the **blindest web users**, because they are only able to index content that appears as text.
 We must therefore accommodate their methods so that they are able to analyse and index your content in the best way.